How Does the Scrap Metal Recycling Industry Work?

 The Metal Is Melted

-The length of time it takes to melt depends on the size of the metal and the furnace.
+The time it takes to melt depends on the size of the metal and the furnace.
 It could take anywhere from a few minutes to several hours.
 While energy is used in this process, it is significantly less than is required to extract new metals.

 The Metal Is Purified